-copy firmware remote scp:// user:password@10.0.1.159:21/path/to/ software\image.bin system To change to the Privileged EXEC mode.
+copy firmware remote scp://

+user:password@10.0.1.159:21/path/to/

+software\image.bin system

 To transfer the device software image from an SCP server to the flash memory of the device.

 - copy firmware remote To copy the device software image from a remote location. - user:password@10.0.1.159:21/path/to/ software\image.bin URL of the SCP server where the device software image is saved.